jenkinsci/docker/README.md

 RUN /usr/local/bin/plugins.sh /usr/share/jenkins/ref/plugins.txt
 ```

-When jenkins container starts, it will check JENKINS_HOME has this reference content, and copy them there if required.
-It will not override such files, so if you upgraded some plugins from UI they won't be reverted on next start.
+When jenkins container starts, it will check JENKINS_HOME has this reference content, and copy them
+there if required.
+It will not override such files, so if you upgraded some plugins from UI they won't
+be reverted on next start.

 Also see [JENKINS-24986](https://issues.jenkins-ci.org/browse/JENKINS-24986)

-For your convenience, you also can use a plain text file to define plugins to be installed (using core-support plugin format)
+For your convenience, you also can use a plain text file to define plugins to be installed
+(using core-support plugin format).
+All plugins need to be listed as there is no transitive dependency resolution.

 ```
 pluginID:version
-anotherPluginID:version
+credentials:1.18
+maven-plugin:2.7.1
+...
 ```

 And in derived Dockerfile just invoke the utility plugin.sh script

 ```
 FROM jenkins
 COPY plugins.txt /usr/share/jenkins/plugins.txt